flamingock/flamingock-examples/import-from-mongock/README.md

 ### Key configuration elements:

 1. **System Stage**: Contains framework-provided ChangeUnits—like the importer that reads Mongock’s legacy changelog and replays it into Flamingock’s audit store.
-2. **Legacy Stage**: Hosts your migrated Mongock ChangeUnits (marked type: "legacy") with only the import paths updated, preserving their original logic.
+2. **Legacy Stage**: Hosts your existing ChangeUnits(initially created with Mongock) with only the import paths updated, preserving their original logic.
 Flamingock will execute each legacy ChangeUnit only if it hasn't already been applied under Mongock, preventing duplicate runs.
 3. **Regular Stages**: Contains your new Flamingock change units.
 In this example we’ve dedicated a stage to MongoDB changes, but you could similarly add stages for Kafka, S3, or bundle multiple systems into a single stage—choose the organization that best fits your project

 ## Run and validate